aphalo/ooacquire/README.md

 in the header of data files created with software from Ocean Insight.
 When raw-counts data are read from files, these metadata are read and saved to the objects together with the data.
-The aim is to make traceabilty of the origin of the data automatic.
+The aim is to make traceability of the origin of the data automatic.

 ## Technical aspects